varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 \ln d^2 &= \ln \left( 4Dt^\alpha \right)  \\ &= \ln 4D + \alpha \ln t
 \end{align*}$$

-The simulations give us data for $d^2$ as a function of the number of time steps taken $t$.
+The simulations give us data for $$d^2$$ as a function of the number of time steps taken $$t$$.
 Taking the logarithm of the data obtained we should be able to fit it to a linear function.

 $$ \begin{align*}
 \ln d^2 &\to y \\